Pointwise convergence of the Klein-Gordon flow: Deterministic preliminaries

 where

 \end{corollary}

-One can prove using generalized Strichartz estimates that \eqref{nlwcauchy} is locally well-posed for any $(u_0,u_1) \in H^s(\mathbb{T}^3) \times H^{s-1}(\mathbb{T}^3)$ if $s \geq 1/2$ (the case $s \geq 1$ is elementary).
+One can prove using generalized Strichartz estimates that \eqref{nlwcauchy} is locally well-posed for any $(u_0,u_1) \in H^s(\mathbb{T}^3) \times H^{s-1}(\mathbb{T}^3)$ if $s \geq 1/2$ (the case $s \geq 1$ is elementary), see the first Chapter in \cite{GST19}.
 However, for our purposes, it will be important to develop a local well-posedness theory in restriction spaces.
-This is certainly a well known fact, however we will give all the details for the reader convenience.
+This is certainly a well known fact, however we will give all the details for the reader's convenience.

-\begin{proposition}[Deterministic local well-posedness] Let $\frac12 < b < s \leq \frac58$, $f_{\pm} \in H^s(\mathbb{T}^3)$ and $\Lambda = \max\{ \|f_+\|_{H^s(\mathbb{T}^3)} , \|f_-\|_{H^s(\mathbb{T}^3)} \}$.
+\begin{proposition}[Deterministic local well-posedness] Let $\frac12 < b < s < 1$, $f_{\pm} \in H^s(\mathbb{T}^3)$ and $\Lambda = \max\{ \|f_+\|_{H^s(\mathbb{T}^3)} , \|f_-\|_{H^s(\mathbb{T}^3)} \}$.
 Then, there exists $B >0$, $C >0$ such that for all $\delta \in (0,B\Lambda^{-2/(s - \frac12)})$ the Cauchy problem